UniMath/agda-unimath/src/ring-theory/convolution-sequences-semirings.lagda.md

   cₙ = ∑_{0 ≤ i ≤ n} aᵢ bₙ₋ᵢ
 ```

-With pairwise addition, this operation forms the
+With pointwise addition, this operation forms the
 {{#concept "convolution semiring" Disambiguation="of sequences in a semiring" Agda=convolution-sequence-Semiring}}
 of sequences in a semiring.